HyungunKim/nd_ml_model_scoring_and_monitoring/README.md

 ## How to Run

 ### Local Setup
-1. Update `config.json` to set the correct paths.
+1. Update `config.json` to set the correct paths and API port (default is 8123).
 2. Run `python fullprocess.py` to execute the entire pipeline.
 3. Set up a cron job using the command in `cronjob.txt` to automate the process.